Funding

 MMOP APPLICATION FROM OUTSIDE THE EEA

-The MMOP application for non-EEA applicants is intended for individuals who hold a degree in a health-related field (medicine, pharmacy, dentistry, or midwifery) or who are currently pursuing studies in one of these four fields outside of Europe and wish to gain direct admission to the second year, with their academic background serving as a substitute for a year of PASS or LAS.
+The MMOP application for non-EEA applicants is intended for individuals who hold a degree in a health-related field (medicine, pharmacy, dentistry, or midwifery) or who are currently pursuing studies in one of these four fields outside of Europe and wish to gain direct admission to the second year, with their academic background serving as a substitute for one year of PASS or LAS.

 Selection Process

-• Between February 1 and March 15 of each year: applicants submit their online application through the University of Montpellier’s eCandidat bleue application portal
+• Between February 1 and March 15 of each year: Applicants submit their online application through the University of Montpellier’s eCandidat bleue application portal.

-• Early April: The schools of medicine, dentistry, and pharmacy, as well as the Department of Midwifery at the University of Montpellier, submit their eligible applications to the central office, which reviews the applications again and verifies that there are no duplicate applications at the national level.
+• Early April: The schools of medicine, dentistry, and pharmacy, as well as the Department of Midwifery at the University of Montpellier, submit their eligible applications to the central office, which reviews the applications once again and verifies that there are no duplicate applications at the national level.

 • April/May: Eligible applications are forwarded to the Passerelles Committee, which reviews them during the eligibility phase.